FLEX: A Largescale Multimodal, Multiview Dataset for Learning Structured Representations for Fitness Action Quality Assessment: Experiments

-\begin{enumerate}[wide, labelwidth=!, labelindent=0pt, noitemsep,topsep=0pt] \item \textbf{Multiview (MV)}: This model uses multi-view video, based on the hypothesis that combining perspectives provides a more complete view of posture and movement, enhancing AQA performance. \item \textbf{Multiview incorporating explicit Pose information (MV+Pose)}: We hypothesize that pose features can enhance the video-based AQA model.
-Thus this model builds on MV model and incorporates pose features extracted via an ST-GCN\cite{yan2018spatial} pre-trained on NTU-RGB+D\cite{shahroudy2016ntu}. \item \textbf{Multiview incorporating explicit Pose information and Muscle-level Physiological information (MV+Pose+EMG)}: sEMG offers direct insight into muscle activity, valuable for AQA.
+\textbf{Baselines.} We first investigate the impact of various modalities individually and their combination for the task of AQA.
+Given the wide adoption and strong performance of: a) CoRe and TPT on video-based AQA, we consider them for video-based finegrained action modeling; b) STGCN and SkateFormer on pose-based action recognition, we consider them for pose-based finegrained action modeling.
+For EMG modality, we develop a comparative model---computing relative muscle contribution and concatenating it with video and pose features.
+Based on these models, we develop the following baselines.
+1) \textbf{Unimodal models}: We compared model performance across modalities, thereby isolating each modality’s independent contribution.
+2) \textbf{Multiview}: This model uses multi-view video, based on the hypothesis that combining perspectives provides a more complete view of posture and movement, enhancing AQA performance.
+3) \textbf{Multiview incorporating explicit Pose information}: We hypothesize that pose features can enhance the video-based AQA model.
+Thus this model builds on MV model and incorporates pose features extracted via an ST-GCN \cite{yan2018spatial} or SkateFormer \cite{do2024skateformer}.
+4) \textbf{Multiview incorporating explicit Pose information and Muscle-level Physiological information}: sEMG offers direct insight into muscle activity, valuable for AQA.
 This model extends MV+Pose by integrating sEMG.
-We do this by computing relative muscle contribution and concatenating it with video and pose features. \end{enumerate}
+We do this by computing relative muscle contribution and concatenating it with video and pose features. \textbf{Implementation details.} Provided in the \supplementaryb. \textbf{Metrics.} Following standard practice, we report Spearman's rank correlation ($\rho$) and $R-l2$ metrics.